dannyallover/causal-tracing/README.md

 To test the robustness of causal tracing, we sought to recreate the ROME results.
 [Here](https://github.com/dannyallover/gpt_interp/blob/main/causal_tracing/gtp2-xl/rome_examples.pdf) are the results on the particular examples that they used in the paper in Figure 11.
 [Here](https://github.com/dannyallover/gpt_interp/blob/main/causal_tracing/gtp2-xl/average_indirect_effect_1000_examples.pdf) are the results of the average indirect effect on 1000 random examples, which can be compared to theirs in Figure 2.
 <br>
 <br>
 <ins>observations:</ins> The results tend to match up, albeit it's not exactly perfect.
-I think it's close enough where the differences can be attributed to the randomness; however, a closer look at their code base is warranted (which I have done).
+I think it's close enough where the differences can be attributed to the randomness; however, a closer look at their code base is warranted \[have now done this]\.

 ## <ins>[gpt2-large](https://huggingface.co/gpt2-large)</ins>